-One of the things you need to consider when getting a credit card is the interest rate.
+One of the things you need to consider when carrying a credit card balance is the interest rate.
 It will affect the cost of carrying a balance on the card and perhaps you would want to minimize or eliminate this cost.

 Have you ever wondered how the card companies come up with the rates?
 Read on.